 2) or using the expanded Expression Builder, when your expression is in more elaborate form.

-Before knowing about what’s this expression builder is or how to use it.
+Before knowing about what’s this expression builder Access is or how to use it.
 Let’s take a quick recap about, what this “Expression” is.

 Any legal grouping of symbol which results in value is called as an expression.
 Well the Access database function of Expression builder includes following things, which are very essential in the creation procedure of expression.